padmapriyajayaraman/RAG/README.md

 ## Run the Code:
 Execute the script.
 It will output the similarity scores and display the top images that match the query.

+This project utilizes the Hugging Face Transformers library for loading the CLIP model.
+You can find the model details and documentation at the following links:

+CLIP Model: CLIP Model on Hugging Face
+Transformers Documentation: Hugging Face Transformers Documentation